mbezjak/rollback-on-exception/README.md

 ```

 This code will work as long as `sql.call` never fails.
 However it can fail due
-to: row locking, duplicate record, procedure itself raises an exception,
+to: row lock, duplicate record, procedure itself raises an exception, connection
-connection problems, replication or as simple as *someone-renamed-my-procedure*
+problems, replication or as simple as *someone-renamed-my-procedure*
 error.
 Whatever the case it fails with `java.sql.SQLException`.
 That is a
 checked exception.
 No transaction rollback will occur.